School of Psychology, College of Humanities and Social Sciences

 • Initiate and undertake an original programme of research in your own area of expertise, so as to contribute to the School’s scholarly outputs in quality assured publications.

-• Disseminate knowledge through scholarly research activities and publications; it would be expected that at least two articles per year would be published in refereed journals.
+• Disseminate knowledge through scholarly research activities and publications; it would be expected that at least two articles per year would be published in refereed journals, for which you are the sole or co-author.

 • Apply for external research funding to appropriate bodies.